nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/MF_RENDER_HARVEST.md

 ## Verifying that Your Code is Correct

-Now that you have compeleted all of the tasks of running a modern farm, go back to the terminal and make sure that all of the automated tests are passing.
+Now that you have completed all of the tasks of running a modern farm, go back to the terminal and make sure that all of the automated tests are passing.
 You output should look like this:

 ![](./images/modern-farm-tests-pass.gif)